- About Us

 What a fun adventure!
 Loved the volcano and white water rafting in particular.
 Thanks for such a relaxing and rejuvenating trip. -- Jen O'S, PA

-After breakfast at the hotel we’re picked up for a white water rafting trip on the upper Urubamba River.
-It’s a two-hour ride to and from the river and very scenic and interesting as we drive through Peruvian villages.
-We’ll enjoy two hours of great fun in grade 3 and 4 rapids.
+After breakfast at the hotel we’re off for a white water rafting trip on the upper Urubamba River.
+It’s approximately a two-hour ride to the river which is very scenic and interesting as we drive through Peruvian villages.
+We’ll enjoy hours of great fun in grade 3 rapids.
 A wonderful picnic lunch is served to us at the river take out.
 We drive down into the Sacred Valley and check into our hotel in the tiny town of Ollantaytambo.
 There is one more treat before dinner – our guide will lead us on an exploration of the Inca fortress at Ollantaytambo.
 Second only to Machu Picchu in beauty and importance, it offers amazing views and a taste of what is in store for tomorrow.
-Dinner at our hotel and yes, that is guinea pig on the menu!
+Dinner at a local restaurant and time for shopping the local handicraft market or perhaps indulge in a chocolate tasting.
+Overnight Ollantaytambo.

 After breakfast we’ll take a tuk-tuk to the train station to catch the train to Aguas Calientes, the city below Machu Picchu.
 We’ll leave our bags at our hotel and catch the bus up to Machu Picchu.
 The backdrop of soaring jungle-covered peaks is mimicked by stone formations.
 The spiritual vibrancy is impossible to miss.
 Our guide will lead us through the ruins.
 Windows track the sun during the summer and winter solstices.
 We can plainly see how the Incas worked so successfully with nature but the essential element of Machu Picchu is that much of its reason for existence remains a mystery.
 We’ll hike up to the Sun Gate of Inti Punku.
 The view of Machu Picchu from the Sun Gate is one of those indelible travel memories to be treasured.
-The bus will take us down to Aguas Calientes and a well-earned shower.
-Dinner will be at a restaurant near our hotel.
+The bus will take us down to Aguas Calientes and dinner will be at a restaurant near our hotel.
+Overnight Aguas Calientes.